comicsfct/rtHealthyTissues/README.md

 Here, expressed genes were defined as genes with FPKM > 1 in at least 25% of the samples of a given tissue.
 Only RT transcripts coming from expressed genes in each given tissue were considered for downstream analysis.

-Code to plot most of the figures can be found in the script `plotting_readthrough_quantification`
+Code to plot some of the figures in the manuscript can be found in the script `plotting_readthrough_quantification`
-### Create a Master Table Containing All Data for Downstream Analysis